undivfined/kinnected_frontend/README.md

 - in `/app/navigation/StackNavigator.tsx`, uncomment `import MessagingScreen from "../screens/MessagingScreen"` and `<Stack.Screen name="MessagingScreen" component={MessagingScreen} />`
 - in the terminal, run `npm run android` or `npm run ios`

+NB: Please note that currently messaging is supported only between selected users whose usernames are added to Getstream.
+Among such users are, for example, Barbara Gonzales (`barbara38`, password: `123456`) and Elizabeth Woods (`woods770`, password: `456789`).

 ### Login details

-Please feel free to create an account or explore one of the existing ones.
-For example, for the sake of convenience, `barbara38`'s password is `123456`.
+Please feel free to create an account or explore one of the existing ones (sample credentials above).

 (Please note that the app's backend service (https://github.com/undivfined/kinnected_server) spins down after a period of inactivity and can take about a minute to spin back up.
 If you get an initial error message trying to sign up / log in, please try again after about a minute.)